GluuFederation/docs-casa-prod/docs/source/developer/intro-plugin.md

 ### A Gluu Server VM

 For development, you need a virtual machine with Gluu Server installed.
 Recall Gluu Server installation is constrained to a number of [Linux distributions](https://gluu.org/docs/ce/installation-guide).
+Keep in mind to opt in for Casa when prompted.
 The Gluu server version used should match that of the machines you are targetting for production environment.

 Ideally, you should populate your Gluu Server with data (e.g. users/groups) to somewhat resemble a testing or production server of your organization.
 Writing a plugin to be run on a server with no users other than admin will lead to very poor testing scenarios.